nathanheinzmann/nathanheinzmann/README.md

 ### hi guys
-I am a graduated in Computer Science, currently working as front-end developer at HostGator
+I am a graduated in Computer Science, currently working as front-end developer at Mangue

 <hr>